 Give it time.
 Keep practicing.
 It will all come together sooner than you think.

 Meditation, Humming And Health

 Humming brings us directly to our inner room of peace and serenity as it quiets the mind.
 Make it a practice to cover your ears as you hum.
-This will intensify and magnify the hum as it flows through your head and your body.
+This will intensify and magnify the buzz as it flows through your head and your body.

-Humming is an old Tibetan technique which sometimes goes on for 10-15 minutes.
+Humming is an old Tibetan technique that sometimes goes on for 10-15 minutes.
 Try stepping away from your computer.
 Sit or lay in a comfortable and relaxed position with the eyes closed and start humming.
 Focus on your sound and breath.

-After 10-15 minutes you will feel refreshed, re-energized and able to concentrate more fully.
+After 10-15 minutes, you will feel refreshed, re-energized, and able to concentrate more fully.

 Here are the benefits of humming therapy:

 - Helps to keep the sinuses healthy and free from infection.

 - Used as a vocal warm-up for better singing.